ReactiveBayes/RxInfer.jl/docs/src/manuals/comparison.md

 # RxInfer.jl breakdown

 - **Universality**: `RxInfer.jl` shines in formulating intricate models derived from the exponential family distributions.
-The package encompasses specialized stochastic nodes that epitomize prevalent probabilistic models like Autoregressive models, Gamma Mixture models, among others. `RxInfer.jl` adeptly manages deterministic transformations of variables from the exponential family, [see](@ref delta-node-manual).
+The package encompasses not only commonly used distributions such as Gaussian or Bernoulli, but also specialized stochastic nodes that epitomize prevalent probabilistic models like [Autoregressive models](@ref ARmodel), [Gamma Mixture models](@ref GammaMixturemodel), among others.
+Furthermore, `RxInfer.jl` adeptly manages deterministic transformations of variables from the exponential family, see [Delta node](@ref delta-node-manual).
 Yet, for models outside the exponential family, `RxInfer.jl` might not be the prime choice.
 Such models would mandate the creation of novel nodes and corresponding rules, as illustrated [in](@id create-node).

 - **Efficiency**: `RxInfer.jl` distinguishes itself with its inference engine rooted in reactive message passing.
 This modus operandi is supremely efficient, facilitating real-time propagation of updates across the system, endorsing parallelization, interruptibility, and more.
 However, the current rendition of `RxInfer.jl` hasn't harnessed all these potentials.